mousomray/Income-Statement-Dashboard-using-PowerBI/README.md

 to allow users to explore the data at various levels of granularity.

 # Final Insights
-Net income, Total Revenue, Operating Income, and others are higher than in previous years.
+Net income, Total Revenue, Operating Income, and others are higher in 2022 than in previous years.